State of Free Lebanon

-The State of Free Lebanon (دولة لبنان الحرة, Dawlat Lubnān al-Ḥurra) was an unrecognized separatist country in Lebanon.
-On 18 April 1979, Lebanese military officer Saad Haddad proclaimed the independence of a "Free Lebanon" out of the southernmost territory of Lebanon, amidst the hostilities of the Lebanese Civil War.
+The State of Free Lebanon (دولة لبنان الحرة, Dawlat Lubnān al-Ḥurra) was an unrecognized separatist country in Lebanon that acted as a puppet state of Israel.
+On 18 April 1979, Lebanese military officer Saad Haddad proclaimed the independence of a "Free Lebanon" carved out of the southernmost territory of Lebanon, amidst the hostilities of the Lebanese Civil War.
 Haddad was the founding commander of the South Lebanon Army, a quasi-military that aimed to serve the political interests of the South Lebanese (and especially South Lebanese Christians) as the central government's authority collapsed during the conflict.

-Though Free Lebanon garnered no international recognition, it received support from neighbouring Israel; the South Lebanon Army and the Israel Defense Forces had established a working alliance with each other during the 1978 Israeli invasion of Lebanon.
+Though Free Lebanon garnered no international recognition, it received support from neighboring Israel; the South Lebanon Army and the Israel Defense Forces had established a working alliance with each other during the 1978 Israeli invasion of Lebanon.
 Despite being further bolstered by the 1982 Israeli invasion of Lebanon, the authority of Free Lebanon rapidly deteriorated following Haddad's death in 1984.

 In the post-Haddad era, Christian governance continued in the form of the South Lebanon security belt administration, which remained intact under the umbrella of the 1985–2000 Israeli occupation of Southern Lebanon.
 Over the course of the South Lebanon conflict, the Christian administration and the South Lebanon Army operated under Israel's supervision, ultimately collapsing upon the Israeli withdrawal in 2000.

 History

 The state was announced by Saad Haddad on 18 April 1979.
 The following day, he was branded a traitor to the Lebanese government and officially dismissed from the Lebanese Army.

 Free Lebanon's existence relied on Israeli logistic and (after 1982) military support, effectively making it a client-state of Israel.
 Free Lebanon functioned for several years as a semi-independent authority in South Lebanon, being in a complete political disconnection with the internationally recognized Lebanese government in Beirut.
-The government of Free Lebanon under Haddad's leadership had never received international recognition.
+The government of Free Lebanon under Haddad's leadership never received international recognition.

 Following the 1982 Lebanon War, much of the claimed territory of Free Lebanon became part of the South Lebanon Security Belt, under joint control of the Israeli Army and the Free Lebanon Army.
 The authority of Free Lebanon further deteriorated with the death of Saad Haddad in January 1984, following which only the military force of the self-proclaimed state continued to function, rebranded as the South Lebanon Army (SLA).